mo-g-19/CECS-427-Graphs/README.md

 'python ./graph.py [--input graph_file.gml] [--create_random_graph n c] [--multi_BFS a1 a2 ...] [--analyze] [--plot] [--output out_graph_file.gml]'

 ### Descriptons
-    -'--input graph_file.gml': reads a graph from given .gml file and uses for subsequent operations
+- '--input graph_file.gml': reads a graph from given .gml file and uses for subsequent operations
 - '--create_random_graph n c': Generate new Erdos-Renyi graph with n nodes and edge probability p = (c * ln(n) ) / n.
 Overrides '--input'.
 Nodes must be labeled with strings ("0", "1", "2",..,"n-1")
 - '--nulti_BFS a1 a2 ...': accepts one or more starting nodes and computes BFS trees from each, storing all shortest paths.
 Each BFS tree must be independently visualized and compared
 - '--analyze': perform additional structural analyses:
     - **Connected Components**: Count how many distinct connected subgraphs exist
     - **Cycle Detection**: Determine whether the graph contains any cycles
     - **Isolated Nodes**: Identify any nodes not connected to one another
     - **Graph Density**: Compute how dense the graph is (how many edges compared to the maximum possible)
     - **Average Shortest Path Legenth**: If graph is connected, computes the average number of steps along the shortest paths for all pairs of nodes.
 - '--plot': Visualizes the plot with:
     - Highlighted shortest baths from each BFS root node
     - Distinct styling for isolated nodes
     - Optional visualization of individual connected components
 - '--output out_graph_file.gml': Save the final graph, with all computed attributes to specified .gml file'

 ### Examples
 'python ./graph.py --create_random_graph 200 1.5 --multi_BFS 0 5 20 --analyze --plot --output final_graph.gml'